-Teachers may want to provide students with squared
+Teachers may want to provide students with squared paper for this problem.

 |Number of Squares

 This assumes that rotating or reflecting an arrangement does not produce a new arrangement.

 Students could then be asked to look at the pentominoes to decide which will make cubes without lids.

 They could then be asked to look at the hexominoes to decide which are the nets of cubes.

 This problem could be followed up with Christmas Presents

 which asks students to consider cuboids.